 Understanding the pros and cons is the best way to select the program that is best for you.
 To further increase the chances of success, an honest self-assessment is necessary at every junction of treatment including before and after rehab.
 Fitting in recovery to a busy life of work, school, and family can be challenging.
 Determining what length you would like to stay is a matter of circumstance and clinical opinion.
 While shorter stays like detox are effective at relieving the body of the substance and getting you started on the right path, you may still need to address many underlying issues.

 The next step in recovery is residential treatment.
 Outpatient residential treatment is just one of the options.
 A more intensive version of outpatient treatment is called “intensive outpatient treatment.”
-IOP is an ideal level of care for those who would benefit from intensive therapy but cannot attend inpatient treatment.
+Intensive outpatient programs, or IOP, is an ideal level of care for those who would benefit from intensive therapy but cannot attend inpatient treatment.
 IOPs also cater to those who have finished a residential treatment program and seek continued support in their recovery.
 The first few months after completing a residential program are often the most challenging, as young adults learn to successfully maintain their recovery while managing increasing independence.

 Renaissance Recovery’s intensive outpatient therapy benefits residents in many ways, as this type of program helps to stabilize this transition, offering support, camaraderie and continued sobriety skill development.
 Whatever your choice, you should enter into recovery treatment with your eyes wide open.
 After rehab/detox, you’ll have a very short time to choose your next level of treatment.
 Rehab cleanses the body of toxins, but cleansing the soul requires continuing treatment.